UFRGS-CAROL/radiation-benchmarks-parsers/README.md

   --benchmarks <BENCHMARKS>

-                        A list separated by ',' (commas with no sapace) where each item will be the benchmarks that parser will process.
-Availiable parsers:
+                        A list separated by ',' (commas with no space) where each item will be the benchmarks that parser will process.
+Available parsers:

+                        * Darknet --> needs --parse_layers and a Precision and Recall threshold value, only for DarknetV1 logs from 2016.
-                        * Darknet --> needs --parse_layers and a Precision and Recall threshold value.
+                        * DarknetV1 -->  needs --parse_layers and a Precision and Recall threshold value.
+For DarknetV1 logs after 2017
                         * DarknetV2 --> needs --parse_layers and a Precision and Recall threshold value.
                         * Lenet --> needs --parse_layers and a Precision and Recall threshold value.
                         * Hotspot